-As the diagram shows, blood flow through the kidneys remains fairly constant over a range of blood pressures (green curve):
+As described earlier in this manual and as this diagram shows, blood flow through the kidneys remains fairly constant over a range of blood pressures (green curve):

 However, the kidneys cannot autoregulate well for changes in blood flow.
 The relationship here is quite linear - as blood flow to the kidneys falls, so does renal blood flow and therefore urine output (gold line).